Do Temple Volumisation Treatments Hurt?

 Temple Filler Migration.
 Can it occur?

-Temple volumisation is very safe and effective when performed correctly.
-However, migration can theoretically occur if the volumising product is placed incorrectly, typically due to inexperienced technique.
+Volumising treatments all carry small risk of migration especially if the volumising product is placed incorrectly, typically due to inexperienced technique.
 The temple area is interconnected with deeper facial fat compartments, including the buccal fat pad of the cheek.
-To minimise this risk, expert cosmetic doctors typically apply precise placement strategies—either superficially within the superficial fat layer just below the skin or deeply beneath the temporalis muscle.
-This approach significantly reduces the likelihood of migration, making it exceptionally rare when treatments are performed by experienced practitioners.
+To minimise this risk, cosmetic doctors typically apply precise placement strategies, either superficially within the superficial fat layer just below the skin or deeply beneath the temporalis muscle.
+This approach significantly reduces the likelihood of migration.

 All medical procedures carry some degree of risk, including temple volumisation.
 The temple region contains important structures such as the superficial temporal artery and deep temporal arteries.
-At Contour Clinics, our practitioners use advanced anatomical knowledge and precise injection techniques to carefully avoid these critical vessels.
-By placing volumising products either superficially just beneath the skin or deep beneath the temporalis muscle, we significantly reduce the risk of complications.
-Choosing experienced, highly trained practitioners who employ these meticulous techniques is essential to ensuring the safest possible treatment outcome.
+At Contour Clinics, our practitioners use anatomical knowledge and precise injection techniques to carefully avoid these critical vessels.
+By placing volumising products either superficially just beneath the skin or deep beneath the temporalis muscle, we pay careful attention to important.
+Choosing experienced, highly trained practitioners is essential to ensuring the safest possible treatment outcome.

 Can I Get Temple Volumisation Treatments While Pregnant or Breastfeeding?

-Can I sleep on my side after Temple Filler?
+Can I sleep on my side after Temple Treatments?

 It’s generally recommended to avoid sleeping on your side for at least the first night after getting temple volumisation treatments.
 This helps to minimise pressure on the treated area and allows the product to settle properly.
 It’s best to sleep on your back with your head slightly elevated.

 Headaches after temple filler are uncommon but can happen.
 Usually, if they do occur, they’re mild and temporary.
 If you experience one, it should resolve within a day or so.
-If it persists or worsens, it’s a good idea to check in with your Contour Clinics Practitioner.
+If it persists or worsens, discuss with your Contour Clinics Practitioner.

 Other signs to watch out for include increasing swelling, redness that becomes worse or spreads, pain that doesn’t subside, warmth or tenderness around the treatment area, fever, or generally feeling unwell.
 If you notice any of these symptoms, or if you have any concerns at all about your treatment or recovery, please reach out to us immediately for advice and support.